jhauraw/jekyll-url-helper-filter-plugin/README.md

 ## How to Install

-To install this plugin download or copy into a directory named `_plugins` in your project working directory.
+To install this plugin [download](https://github.com/jhauraw/jekyll-url-helper-filter-plugin/archive/master.zip) or copy it into a directory named `_plugins` in your project working directory.

 > Visit the official __Jekyll__ [plugins documentation](http://jekyllrb.com/docs/plugins/) for more information.